Irish mashed potatoes are perfect for St. Patrick’s Day. This colcannon recipe has cabbage and potatoes; add corned beef for a complete meal!

 - Potatoes are not originally from Ireland, but were introduced to the Emerald Isle by explorers four-hundred years ago and over time became synonymous with the island country.

 - Variations of Irish Potatoes are found across Europe.
-The British have Bubble and Squeak and the Scottish call theirs Rumdlethumps.
+The British have Bubble and Squeak and the Scottish call theirs Rumbledethumps.
 See if you can say that without smiling.

 - While the dish is not as common in other parts of the world, they’re so beloved in Ireland that songs have been written about the creamy comfort food.

-This recipe originally appeared on Kevin Is Cooking in March 2015.
-The content was updated with a video and republished in January 2021.
+This post, originally published on Kevin Is Cooking in March 2015, was last updated with new content on Jan.
+26, 2021.

 - 1 lb . red potatoes peeled